 Performance Comparison of Approaches to Reverse a Python String

-To measure the performance of each code implementation we will use the Python timeit module.
+To measure the performance of each implementation we will use Python’s timeit module.

 Reverse a string using the slice operator

 import timeit testfunction = ''' def reversed_word(): return 'hello'[::-1] ''' print(timeit.timeit(testfunction)) [output] 0.054680042

 import timeit testfunction = ''' def reversed_word(): word = 'hello' reversed_word = '' index = len(word) - 1 while index >= 0: reversed_word += word[index] index = index - 1 return reversed_word ''' print(timeit.timeit(testfunction)) [output] 0.063328583

 Reverse a string using the join() and reversed() functions

 import timeit testfunction = ''' def reversed_word(): word = 'hello' return ''.join(reversed(word)) ''' print(timeit.timeit(testfunction)) [output] 0.062542167

 Reverse a string using the join(), list() and reversed() functions

 import timeit testfunction = ''' def reversed_word(): word = 'hello' return ''.join(list(reversed(word))) ''' print(timeit.timeit(testfunction)) [output] 0.059792666999999994